asika32764/web-directive/README.md

 - `childrenUpdated(el, binding)`: Called when the children elements of the element are updated.
 This hook is only available when `enableChildrenUpdated` option is set to `true`.

+> [!note]
+> Unlike Vue.js, all hooks will be called after mutation occurs, at this time, the DOM is already updated.
+> So WebDirective do not provide `beforeMount`, `beforeUpdate` and `beforeUnmount` hooks.

 ### Updated Timing

 WebDirective uses MutationObserver to listen to DOM changes, so the `updated` hook will be called after the mutation